EleniNtz13/Dept._DS_Sparti_Students_Conference_2025/README.md

 ### 🧠 Tools Used

-- ChatGPT AI Tool for assistance and code optimization
+- ChatGPT AI Tool for assistance
+- Google Colab for code optimization